 SmokeIT Control Panel Additional Error Codes

 If your Pit Boss pellet grill/smoker features SmokeIT integration there are a few additional error codes you may see.
-Two examples of Pit Boss control boards where these additional error codes will show are are those fitted to the Gen 2 Pro Series or Platinum Series models (Lockhart, KC Combo and Brunswick).
+Two examples of Pit Boss control boards where these additional error codes will show are those fitted to the Gen 2 Pro Series or Platinum Series models (Lockhart, KC Combo, Laredo 1000 and Brunswick).

 Now, the two SmokeIT control panels above are not the only Pit Boss control panels which may display the error codes listed below, but they are the two most common examples.